itIsBrando/metroidvania/README.md

 # Metriodvania

 ### A Gameboy Assembly Game
- - unnamed and unfinished
+ - An unfinished metroidvania platformer

-### Features
- - Full `GBC` support
- - Three different bullet types
- - Enemies
- - Large map
+ - Explore the map attempting to collect all three legendary bullet types!
+ - Written in pure ASM with no external libraries or code

 *see `todo.md` for future plans*